ashrafibrahim392/WorkMotion-Employee-Management-API/README.md

 	1. java 11
 	2. spring boot 2.7.8
 	3. spring state machine
-	4. h2 data base
+	4. h2 database

 ## How to start application ?
     For simplicity I used the local registry to build my docker image instead of pushing it to remote one.

-	- pre prerequisite
+	- Pre prerequisite
 		1. docker installed on your machine

-    - steps
+    - Steps
 		1. windows :
 			a.
 Double click on start.bat
 			b.
 After all thing is done just open your browser and navigate to http://localhost:9999/swagger-ui/index.html#/ that will take you to openApi documentations (swagger).